Azure/dotnet-template-azure-iot-edge-module/README.md

 > dotnet template to do scaffolding tool for azure iot edge module development.

 This ReadMe consists of two parts:
-- Get Started to introcude how to install the dotnet template nuget package step by step
+- Get Started to introduce how to install the dotnet template nuget package step by step
 - Containerize the module

   The dotnet template sets up all necessary files for you to focus on module functionality programming.

-  After the coding part completed, following the steps in this part to leverage docker to containerize your module so theat they can be deployed and monitored by the new features of Azure IoT Edge more straight forward.
+  After the coding part completed, following the steps in this part to leverage docker to containerize your module so that they can be deployed and monitored by the new features of Azure IoT Edge more straight forward.

 ## Get Started